Donrwalsh/curiouser-paradox/train-of-thought.md

 There's another comic layout style for me to work with: tall.
 That's a solid todo as well:

 - [ ] Add the tall sample and setup styling for it.

+Added some build automation through github actions that run unit tests on the frontend and backend.
+Fixed up the existing unit tests so they pass.
+Fixed up the title in routing so it no longer just says `frontend`.
+Used a `.distinct()` approach to remove the mocked allIndexes stuff easily.
+Then I decided to add a `state` attribute to the comic entity.
+This represents if something is published or still in draft mode.
+Only published comics are considered for things like navigation and latest and random and such - all things that `comics.service.ts` handles retrieval of from the database, so I added the condition that the comic must be published to be included in all those queries and added a draft comic to take it for a spin and it works just great.
+Did a little more cleanup on the frontend workflow file because I have grand plans to setup the deployment aspect tomorrow and I have a couple of resources that look promising.

+- [ ] Continue the Github actions workflow to the point of deployment upon successful completion of previous steps.

 ## Couldn't Have Done it Without You